cmdruid/bitcoin-programming/README.md

 # bitcoin-programming-course
 A educational course on programming with bitcoin and the blockchain.

-## Arguments against POW

-### ASICS

-Specialized (ASIC) hardware can't be used for anything else, unlike CPU's which a government could have a large supply off that normally does other things.

 ## Resources

 **Bitcoin: A Peer-to-Peer Electronic Cash System**